HussainAli-Networking/Networking-2/README.md

-# Networking 2 — Complete Study, Labs, and Teaching Material
+# Networking 2 — Study, Labs, and Teaching Material

-This repository contains my **Networking 2 course material**, structured for **teaching, learning, and real understanding**, not memorization.
+This repository contains my **Networking 2 course material**, structured for **teaching, learning, and real understanding**.

 It combines:
 - Concept explanations